-At this spotlight event, presented by the Community, Partnership and Innovation Department, you will have the opportunity to learn about the importance of resilience in overcoming adversity.
+At this spotlight event, presented by the Equity, Diversity, Inclusion and Accessibility (EDIA) and Innovation Department, you will have the opportunity to learn about the importance of resilience in overcoming adversity.
 It allows you to make courageous choices, connect with others and develop your creativity.
 This keynote presentation will feature Canadian Paralympic athlete Jason Dunkerley, a celebrated middle-distance runner with five Paralympic medals.

 Jason was born blind and began running in elementary school, but it wasn’t until he was in high school that he became serious about competing.
 He attended the W. Ross Macdonald School for visually impaired, blind and deafblind students in Brantford, Ontario, where students are encouraged to get involved in sports.
 Since then, he’s won many medals for Canada at major games.